callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 ## Dinah Solomons

 My Mum has told me Dinah married Ike and had a Greengrocer's in Hackney.
 She had three children, Jack, Alex and Kitty and it has all been found to be true.
-Ike's real name is Isaac Abrahams and if I can triangulate some of my research, I believe one of his ancestors was a founding member of the Jewish Board of Deputies.
+Ike's full name is Isaac Abrahams and if I can triangulate some of my research, I believe one of his ancestors was a founding member of the Jewish Board of Deputies.

 ## Rebecca Solomons